A-gent/ChainOverflow/README.md

 -Unzip the source files into your new folder.

 -Using the IDE of your choice, open the 'autohotspot_handler.ahk' file, this is the main script.
-Within this file, edit the FileInstall lines near the top of the script to reflect the current directories of each necessary source file.
+Within this file, edit the FileInstall lines near the top of the script to reflect the current directories of each necessary source file within your newly created folder.

 -Use the AutoHotkey compiler to compile 'autohotspot_handler.ahk', name the .exe whatever you choose.